sjames40/SITCOM/README.md

 ```

 ### Structure of task configurations
 You need to write your data directory at data.root.
-Default is ./data/samples which contains three sample images from FFHQ validation set.
+Default is ./data/samples which contains 10 sample images from FFHQ validation set.

 ```
 conditioning: